HashCanon/hashcanon.github.io/ArtManifesto.md

 # **HashJing: The Shape of Chance — An Art Manifesto**

-> 空即是色，色即是空
+> 空即是色，色即是空。
 > *Emptiness is form, and form is emptiness.*
 > *(Heart Sūtra)*

 ## The Mandala of Randomness

 **HashJing** is a conceptual meditation on the nature of chance and order.
-We take a 256-bit string—a cryptographically secure seed or the hash of any token—and turn it into a **mandala of randomness** made of 64 sectors (one per hex symbol) and four concentric rings (one per bit in the symbol).
+We take a 256-bit string a cryptographically secure seed or the hash of any token—and turn it into a **mandala of randomness** made of 64 sectors (one per hex symbol) and four concentric rings (one per bit in the symbol).

 <figure markdown>
 <img src="pic/hashjing_mandala.png" alt="Mandala generated from the SHA-256 hash of the project name ‘HashJing’"/>